 The maximum student academic load shall not exceed 18 hours per semester in fall or spring and 14 hours in the combined summer terms without special approval from the Vice Chancellor for Academic Affairs.
 Courses taken concurrently at other institutions will be considered in calculating the maximum load.
+Students who meet the following provisions are exempt from special approval: student has declared a major for which the Program of Study detailed in the catalog lists more than the maximum academic load for an individual semester or term and is enrolled in only those courses and the student has appropriate major and degree plan on file with his or her advisor.

-ACADEMIC PROBATION AND SUSPENSION\
+ACADEMIC PROBATION AND SUSPENSION